Alvan69663/bulk-download-Mediafire-free/README.md

 	  --threads THREADS  How many threads to use; in case mediafire starts showing captchas or smth the amount of threads should be reduced;
 	                     default is 6
-	  --legacy           Use the legacy flat directory layout
+	  --archive-mode, -a Use a flat directory layout and save all file metadata in *.info.json files

 # web_crawler.py
 	usage: web_crawler.py [-h] [--threads THREADS]